sveltia/sveltia-cms/README.md

 - Configuration
   - The [i18n limitations](https://decapcms.org/docs/i18n/#limitations) in Netlify/Decap CMS do not apply to Sveltia CMS:
     - File collections support multiple files/folders i18n structures[^87].
 To enable it, simply use the `{{locale}}` template tag in the `file` path option, e.g. `content/pages/about.{{locale}}.json` or `content/pages/{{locale}}/about.json`.
 For backward compatibility, the global `structure` option only applies to folder collections as before.
-    - You can use the `i18n: duplicate` field configuration with the List and Object widgets so that changes made with these widgets will be duplicated between locales as expected[^7][^68].
+    - The `i18n: duplicate` field configuration can be used for the List and Object widgets so that changes made with these widgets are duplicated between locales[^7][^68].
   - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].
   - You can use the `{{locale}}` template tag in the [`preview_path`](https://decapcms.org/docs/configuration-options/#preview_path) collection option to provide site preview links for each language[^63].
   - You can [use a random UUID for an entry slug](#using-a-random-id-for-an-entry-slug), which is a good option for locales that write in non-Latin characters.
-  - You can [localize entry slugs](#localizing-entry-slugs) while linking the localized files[^80], thanks to the support for Hugo’s `translationKey`[^81].
+  - You can even [localize entry slugs](#localizing-entry-slugs) while linking the localized files[^80], thanks to the support for Hugo’s `translationKey`[^81].
-  - When the `clean_accents` option is enabled for [entry slugs](https://decapcms.org/docs/configuration-options/#slug-type), certain characters, such as German umlauts, will be [transliterated](https://www.npmjs.com/package/@sindresorhus/transliterate)[^99].
+  - When the `clean_accents` option is enabled for [entry slugs](https://decapcms.org/docs/configuration-options/#slug-type), certain characters, such as German umlauts, will be [transliterated](https://en.wikipedia.org/wiki/Transliteration)[^99].
   - You can embed the locale code in an entry by using `widget: hidden` along with `default: '{{locale}}'`[^101].
 - User interface
   - Eliminates UI confusion: The preview pane can be displayed without toggling i18n in the Content Editor.
 Both panes are scrollable.
 There is no condition where both panes are edited in the same language at the same time.
   - You can easily switch between locales while editing by clicking a button instead of a dropdown list.
-No internal error is thrown when changing the locale[^103].
-  - Language labels appear in human-readable display names instead of ISO 639 language codes because it may be difficult for non-technical users to recognize `DE` as German, `NL` as Dutch, or `ZH` as Chinese.
+  - Language labels appear in human-readable display names instead of ISO 639 language codes because it’s not easy for everyone to recognize `DE` as German, `NL` as Dutch, `ZH` as Chinese, and so on.
 - Content editing
   - [Integrates DeepL](#using-deepl-to-translate-entry-fields) to allow translation of text fields from another locale with one click.
 More translation services will be added in the future.
   - You can [disable non-default locale content](#disabling-non-default-locale-content)[^15].